kk7nc/Text_Classification/README.rst

 Given a text corpus, the word2vec tool learns a vector for every word in the vocabulary using the Continuous Bag-of-Words or the Skip-Gram neural network architectures.
-The user should to specify the following: - desired vector dimensionality - the size of the context window for either the Skip-Gram or the Continuous Bag-of-Words model - training
-algorithm: hierarchical softmax and / or negative sampling - threshold for downsampling the frequent words - number of threads to use - the format of the output word vector file (text or binary)
+The user should specify the following: - desired vector dimensionality (size of the context window for either the Skip-Gram or the Continuous Bag-of-Words model),  training algorithm (hierarchical softmax and / or negative sampling), threshold for downsampling the frequent words, number of threads to use, format of the output word vector file (text or binary).

-Usually, the other hyper-parameters such as the learning rate do not need to be tuned for different training sets.
+Usually, other hyper-parameters such as the learning rate do not need to be tuned for different training sets.

 The script demo-word.sh downloads a small (100MB) text corpus from the web, and trains a small word vector model.
-After the training is finished, the user can interactively explore the similarity of the words.
+After the training is finished, users can interactively explore the similarity of the words.

 More information about the scripts is provided at